-Human beings experience emotion as a response to external events, conditions, environments and situations we encounter.
+Human beings experience emotion due to external events, conditions, environments and situations we encounter.
 Emotions help create a personal internal world unique to each individual that nobody else can ever really experience or understand.
 But what if emotions are not yours, they are not you, you don’t have to keep them, and they only exist to send you a message.

 Emotions Are Perception And A Sense

-The three-dimensional reality we experience on planet Earth end even beyond consists of energy vibrating at different frequencies.
+The three-dimensional reality we experience on Earth end even beyond consists of energy vibrating at different frequencies.
 Low-vibrational energy is heavy and dense and appears as physical, material objects, matter and form.
-High-vibrational energy is light and sparse and exists as etheric energy mostly intangible to the human being.
+High-vibrational energy is light and sparse and exists as etheric energy, mostly intangible to the human being.

-Every physical form has a vibrational frequency and our physical senses are interpreting this energetic frequency into something the human body can identify.
+Every physical form has a vibrational frequency.
+Our physical senses interpret this energetic frequency into something the human body can identify.

 To perceive is to become aware of or understand the energy of the external realm through the senses of the human body.
 When we perceive internally what exists externally we then use our brain to interpret and understand the external world.
 We respond or react through action or behaviour to navigate, move and adjust our physical body and keep it safe.

 A sense is a mechanism by which a being or animal perceives external or internal stimuli.
 The five physical senses include sight, smell, taste, sound and touch.
 Other senses that are often ignored or disregarded by human beings include thought, emotion and intuition.

 A sensation is an internal awareness or state of consciousness created by external or internal stimulations.

 The five physical senses allow us to determine the state of the external environment through sensation.
 The body perceives what is hot or cold through touch, loud or quiet through sound, fragrant or pungent through smell, beautiful or ugly through sight and sweet or sour through taste.